RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: Introduction

 Machine Translation (MT) has advanced rapidly through supervised fine-tuning (SFT) and, more recently, preference-learning methods such as Direct Preference Optimization (DPO)~\cite{rafailov2023direct,agrawal2024modeling,tang2025mitigating,agrawal2024modeling,li2024mt,ramos2024fine}.
 Although these approaches yield sizeable gains by leveraging explicit feedback, they depend on large, carefully curated triplet datasets—each built from an anchor translation and ranked alternatives.
 Triplet construction is costly, slows iteration, and limits domain generality.

-Recent work exemplified by~\cite{guo2025deepseek} has explored \emph{off-policy} alternatives that replace supervised fine-tuning with value-guided reinforcement learning.
-While promising in domains such as mathematics and code generation, this strategy faces two critical obstacles in machine translation.
-First, rule-based rewards are difficult to formulate for natural language: unlike program synthesis, translation lacks deterministic ground truth, and lexical diversity impairs the utility of hand-crafted scoring functions.
-Second, off-policy updates that operate on a static set of previously sampled responses often fail to yield improvements proportional to their computational cost; in practice, they tend to converge near the initial checkpoint's performance.
-Our proposed method addresses both challenges by delegating credit assignment to a frozen teacher model (e.g., GPT-4o).
-The refiner generates high-quality translations for \emph{each} actor output, offering rich, context-sensitive feedback that progressively narrows the quality gap between actor and teacher while preserving the model’s original structure.
+Recent work exemplified by~\cite{donato2022mad,guo2025deepseek} explores off-policy reinforcement learning as an alternative to supervised fine-tuning, and has shown particular promise in structured domains such as mathematics and code generation.
+However, applying these methods to machine translation faces two critical obstacles.
+First, translation inherently lacks deterministic ground truth and admits multiple acceptable outputs for a given source sentence, making it difficult to formulate robust rule-based reward functions; lexical and syntactic diversity further reduces the utility of hand-crafted scoring functions.
+Second, off-policy updates that operate on static references or previously sampled responses often fail to deliver improvements commensurate with their computational cost, as these fixed targets can diverge substantially from the model’s predictions and in practice tend to yield convergence near the initial checkpoint’s performance (Table~\ref{tab:example_comparison}).
+Our proposed method addresses both challenges by delegating credit assignment to a frozen teacher model (e.g., GPT-4o-mini), which generates high-quality, context-sensitive refinements for each actor output.
+By conditioning the teacher’s feedback directly on the model’s own translations, we obtain minimal yet precise corrections that preserve the original sentence structure while progressively narrowing the quality gap between actor and teacher, thereby providing a more effective, model-aware reinforcement learning signal.